RincewindsHat/rfc-monitoring-plugins-interface/draft-kaestle-monitoring-plugins-interface.md

 use case.
 If there are several different items exists in the output of the Monitoring Plugin they probably SHOULD be given their own line in the output.

-The human readable part is not intented for deep diagnostics, logging or too detailed reports, therefore it should be kept rather short.
+The free form part is not intented for deep diagnostics, logging or too detailed reports, therefore it should be kept rather short.

 #### Examples